List of Hollow Organs in the Human Body

 Large intestine

-This is a structure which is in continuation with the small intestine.
+• This is a structure that continues with the small intestine.
 It is relatively larger and is 1.5 meters in length.

-It is also a hollow organ and pipe-like, which carries the digestive mass from the small intestine to the outside of the body.
+• It is also a hollow organ that is pipe-like and carries the digestive mass from the small intestine to the outside of the body.

 It can be divided into different parts as